 Bianca nodded.

-She started to go through the Magic Arch when she was distracted by a sweet music around her and, at the same time, she felt herself being lifted up and she floated in the air, going higher and higher, over the canopy of trees, over hills and hillocks, where intense brilliant sunlight dazzled inside her closed pupils.
+She started to go through the magic arch when she was distracted by a sweet music around her and, at the same time, she felt herself being lifted up, floating in the air, going higher and higher, over the canopy of trees, over hills and hillocks, where intense brilliant sunlight dazzled inside her closed pupils.
 At the same time, the music became jollier and funnier, with voices that called her name, inviting her to join in, to have fun.
 She felt a strong desire to open her eyelids and see where she was.
 She resisted the temptation.
-She remembered what the old lady told her ‘Keep your eyes shut until you hear your name.’
+She remembered what the old lady told her, ‘Keep your eyes shut until you hear your name.’

 It was, in fact, the last act of obedience.

-‘Bianca!
-Bianca!’
+‘Bianca.
+Bianca.’

 She heard her mother’s voice and felt her hand shaking her shoulder.

-‘Wake up!
+‘Wake up.
 We have been looking for you the whole afternoon.
 Why are sleeping outside?’

 Bianca could not tell her why she fell asleep by the well.
 Instead, from then on, she became the sweetest, the most helpful and the most obedient daughter that any mother would ever wish for.